Communications: The general rule on disclosure and its operation: Who is entitled to disclosure?

 - the trustees did not deliver the account but have become liable for some part of the tax payable in respect of the transfer

-and they request disclosure without consent you should refer the case to LT.
+and they request disclosure without consent you should refer the case to Litigation.

 A transferor who delivers an account is entitled to disclosure of its contents.